How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Step 3: Stack and Crumb Coat

 Carefully position the second heart layer on top, aligning the edges.
-Apply a thin layer of frosting all over the cake – this is called a crumb coat.
+Apply a thin layer of frosting all over the cake — this is the crumb coat.
 It seals in any loose crumbs and provides a smooth base for the final layer of frosting.

 Step 4: Chill the Cake